 I completed my Ph.D. in folklore with a minor in gender studies at Indiana University in 2012.
-My dissertation is on gender and the body in European fairy tales, and I’m in the process of harvesting its best ideas for inclusion in my book.
+My dissertation is on gender and the body in European fairy tales, and I’m in the process of culling its chapters to turn into journal articles.
 I also study body art, feminist approaches to folk narrative, dance, personal narratives, digital humanities, speculative fiction, the occult, and historical constructions of gender and sexuality.

 Because I love teaching and research, I anticipate staying in the academy once I find a position that’s good for me.
 I am active in professional organizations including the American Folklore Society, the International Society for Folk Narrative Research, and the International Association for the Fantastic in the Arts.
 I also use my knowledge outside the ivory tower, as in my current blogging at Patheos and my past blogging work on My Sex Professor, a sexuality education website affiliated with a researcher from the Kinsey Institute.